ImWuX/elysium-os/notes.md

 # Important Things To Not Forget
-- Kernel has not moved stack from the bootloader provided 64kb safe stack
+- Kernel has not moved stack from the bootloader provided 64kb safe stack // this can be release at the userspace handoff

 # Backlog
 Kernel: